-Students who have completed graduate-level courses in social work or in related disciplines may request, and in some cases be granted, transfer credits for eligible courses completed with a grade of B or above, within five years of the date of matriculation at CUSSW.
-Courses taken at other institutions after a student has matriculated at CUSSW are not eligible for transfer credit. *Please note that this “Transfer Credit” option is not the same as the CUSSW Transfer Program. *For further information regarding transfer credits, please contact the Office of Student Services at email@example.com.
+Students who have completed graduate-level courses in social work or in related disciplines may request, and in some cases be granted, transfer credits for eligible courses completed with a grade of B or above, within five years of the date of matriculation at CSSW.
+Courses used to fulfill graduation requirements for a degree that was conferred are not eligible for transfer.
+Courses taken at other institutions after a student has matriculated at CSSW are not eligible for transfer credit.
+Please note that this “Transfer Credit” option is not the same as the CSSW Transfer Program.
+For further information regarding transfer credits, please contact the Office of Student Affairs at firstname.lastname@example.org.

 Credit for Prior Graduate Course Work

-A maximum of 9 points may be transferred from CSWE-accredited schools; only six (6) of these may be for electives.
+A maximum of nine (9) points may be transferred from CSWE-accredited schools; only six (6) of these may be for electives.
 These points can be for first-year background courses in areas such as human behavior and the social environment, social welfare policy, and social work research.
-These points may also be social work electives, or a combination of social work electives and background courses.
+These points also may be social work electives, or a combination of social work electives and background courses.

 Students may receive transfer credit for the following required Columbia courses only if they were earned at an accredited U.S. graduate school of social work:

 - T660A-B Human Behavior and Social Environment A and B

 - T6801 Social Welfare Policy

 Because of the difficulties in evaluating international transcripts, no transfer credits can be granted for course(s) taken at international universities.
 Courses taken at another school cannot be transferred to fulfill the requirement for a course waived at CSSW.

 Columbia University School of Social Work does not give academic credit for life experience or previous work experience, in whole or in part, in lieu of practicum practice or of courses.